9gl/Covac-Info/README.md

 # Covac-Info

 ![](https://github.com/glcod/Covac-Info/blob/main/output/logo.JPG)

-## Find vaccine availability in India using pincode
+Find vaccine availability in India using pincode.

+## Installation

+Use the package manager [Covac-Info](https://github.com/glcod/Covac-Info/releases/download/v1.0/covac_info.zip/) to install Covac Info.

 ## Features:
 *  Helps to find availability of vaccine.
 *  Also allows to quickly open webpage to book the slot for the vaccine at a center.